pours per form per day / production

 Mixes

 Can use larger coarse aggregates, adding economy to the mix.
-Also, can use higher percentage of coarse aggregates.
+Also, can use a higher percentage of coarse aggregates.

 Post pour openings